Drink in the beauty of the valley

 Though it is quiet, and we encourage a more relaxed pace, you are not stepping back in time.
 You are stepping into a thriving community of people, real people creating real food, wine and cider.
 Considered the “organic capital of Canada” the area is known for small farms and producers dedicated to creating quality food and award winning wines.

 But it is not all about work, there is much to do and experience within the valley for residents and visitors alike.
-Be sure to visit the wineries of the Similkameen Independent Winegrowers.
+Be sure to visit the wineries and cideries of the Similkameen Independent Winegrowers.
 Take your time, talk to the people, learn about their practices, and products.
 Enjoy a taste of the Similkameen.
 Bring a picnic and enjoy a glass of wine and the spectacular views at their tasting rooms.
 Check out the many winemaker dinners in the valley and experience true culinary delights.

 Take a break and visit the Grist Mill and Gardens Heritage Site which is like an oasis in the hot desert-like conditions of the Valley.
 You can relax on the grounds of the gardens, see a working grist mill, wander through heritage buildings and take in one of the many outdoor concerts under the chestnut trees.